aistabci/abci-docs/en/docs/abci-cloudstorage.md

 To start using ABCI Cloud Storage, Usage Manager of each ABCI group should apply for use on [ABCI User Portal](https://portal.abci.ai/user/).
 If you are not a Usage Manager, please contact to Usage Managers of your group.
-For details of the operation, refer to [Portal Guide](https://docs.abci.ai/portal/en/).
+For details of the operation, refer to [ABCI Portal Guide](https://docs.abci.ai/portal/en/).

 The fee for using the storage is based on the size of data stored in the storage.
 As for the fee, see [this page](https://abci.ai/en/how_to_use/tariffs.html).
 The fee is not based on the data transfer size nor the number of times of calling APIs.